brunellanmcarvalho1/brunellanmcarvalho1/README.md

-👋 Hi there, I'm Brunella Carvalho
+👋 Hi there, I'm Brunella Carvalho,

-🌍 Brazilian living in the Netherlands
+🌍 Brazilian living in the Netherlands;

-🏃‍♀️ Passionate about running and discovering new places
+🏃‍♀️ Passionate about running and discovering new places;

-👩🏻‍💻 Aspiring Full-Stack Developer, exploring the tech world every day
+👩🏻‍💻 Aspiring Full-Stack Developer, exploring the tech world every day;

-🎯 Currently immersed in a web development bootcamp aiming to build impactful projects and solutions
+🎯 Currently immersed in a web development bootcamp aiming to build impactful projects and solutions.